acolote1998/humble-gladiators-2/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

+- [ ] find where in the logic would be good to trigger a function like findWinnersOrContinueBattle on loop for all battles to make sure we don't have old battles ongoing
 - [ ] make sure we cannot start a new battle when there is one ongoing
 - [ ] make sure we cannot open item boosters when there is a battle ongoing
 - [ ] make sure we cannot open character boosters when there is a battle ongoing